sreese2k/post-install-config/README.md

 <img src="https://imgur.com/2ZFabzV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-<p>Next, we configured Departments to organize ticket visibility.
-In admin panel to select agents to departments, we created a SysAdmins department to handle IT related issues.
-Departments help categorize support teams, such as Help Desk, SysAdmins, and Networking, ensuring tickets are routed to the right team members.
+<p>Next, we need to configure Departments, which control ticket visibility and responsibility.
+Departments help categorize tickets so that the right people handle the right issues.
+For instance, we can create a Help Desk department for general IT support, a SysAdmins department for infrastructure-related issues, and a Networking department for handling network-related requests.
+Assigning agents to these departments ensures that tickets are automatically routed to the appropriate teams.

 </p>
 <br />